Şeyh Muslihiddin: Works

 Other works attributed to Şeyh Muslihiddin are the Risale-i Vakıa (Risalah on facts) and the Tercüme-i Keşfi’l-Umur (translation of the Keşfi’l-Umur).
 A commentary on the first 40 verses of the Al-Fatiha and Al-Baqara chapters of the Quran is often attributed to Şeyh Muslihiddin, however, this commentary was written by Jami.
-A commentary on the Qasidat al-Burda by Al-Busiri is also attributed to Şeyh Muslihiddin, but it was written by Muhyiddin Kocevi. Şeyh Muslihiddin had, however, written a commentary on Beyzâvî which was in the possession of Muhyiddin Kocevi.
+A commentary on the Qasidat al-Burda by Al-Busiri is also attributed to Şeyh Muslihiddin, but it was written by Muhyiddin Kocevi. Şeyh Muslihiddin had, however, written a commentary on Beyzâvî which was in the possession of Muhyiddin Kocevi; which could have caused this misattribution.
 The Risâle fi’t-tasavvuf (Risalah on Sufism), which expounds on how a sultan should rule, is often attributed to Şeyh Muslihiddin.